skmin-lab/unixmd/docs/source/overview.rst

 several key classes closely connected with each other:

 - :class:`Molecule` defines a target system.
 A molecule object contains information of the electronic states as well as the geometry.
-  To run cQED, :class:`Polariton` must be defined instead of :class:`Molecule`.
+  To run cQED, :class:`Polariton` must be defined instead of :class:`Molecule`, which deals with the polaritonic states.

 - :class:`MQC` has information about molecular dynamics.
 Each nonadiabatic dynamics method (Ehrenfest, surface hopping, etc.) comprises its subclasses.
   To run cQED, :class:`MQC_QED` must be defined instead of :class:`MQC`.

 - :class:`QM_calculator` interfaces several QM programs (Molpro, Gaussian 09, DFTB+, etc.) and methodologies to perform electronic structure calculations.

+- :class:`MM_calculator` enables QM/MM calculations using external softwares such as Tinker.

 - :class:`QED_calculator` deals with strong light-matter interaction using built-in model Hamiltonians (Jaynes-Cummings model).

-- :class:`MM_calculator` enables QM/MM calculations using external softwares such as Tinker.

 - :class:`Thermostat` controls temperature of a target system.